flowerinthenight/flowerinthenight.github.io/_posts/2021-07-31-extracting-grpc-funcs-to-list.md

   sort | uniq >> /tmp/funcs.yaml
 {% endhighlight %}

-The final results are now uploaded to this [repository](https://github.com/alphauslabs/blueapi-functions).
+The final list is uploaded to this [repository](https://github.com/alphauslabs/blueapi-functions).